 - 22.1.
-Dorset LEP is committed to ensuring that the Dorset LEP team have the capacity and capability to deliver their respective roles.
-Dorset LEP abides by the Bournemouth University HR and appraisal process for continued professional development. - 22.2.
-Dorset LEP will hold regular team briefings for the Dorset LEP Team to ensure that all members are kept up to date with relevant technical information, processes and governance arrangements, as well as sharing information and best practise within the team. - 22.3.
-Dorset LEP team will enhance their understanding, share best practice and network through themes e.g. housing, skills, data, with the LEP Network and other LEPs.
+Dorset LEP is committed to ensuring that the Dorset LEP team have the capacity and capability to deliver their respective roles. - 22.2.
+Regular team briefings for the Dorset LEP team are held to ensure that all members are kept up to date with relevant technical information, processes and governance arrangements, as well as sharing information and best practise within the team. - 22.3.
+The Dorset LEP team will enhance their understanding, share best practice and network through themes with the LEP Network, other LEPs and other professional colleagues.